-For something different, try surf fishing from the shoreline of Fenwick Island, Cape Henlopen, and Delaware Seashore State Parks, where ocean catches include bluefish, sea bass and tilefish.
+When fishing in Delaware, for something truly different, try surf fishing from the shoreline of Fenwick Island, Cape Henlopen, and Delaware Seashore State Parks, where ocean catches include bluefish, sea bass and tilefish.
 For this activity, you need to get a surf fishing vehicle permit, which gives you direct vehicular access to the shoreline.

 Top Fishing Locations

 You can discover some of Delaware’s best fishing destinations in its wide, scenic inland bays.
 While there, you can fish from a pier or by boat for flounder and striped bass.
 Crabbing from a pier for Delaware’s iconic blue-claw crabs is also a popular pastime.

 For freshwater fishing, Delaware’s rivers, streams and ponds are popular haunts.
 Head to the river bank if you want to catch perch, bluegill, striped bass and catfish, or try the streams and ponds at White Clay Creek State Parks and Lums Pond, which are stocked with large-mouth bass and trout.

 Here are the best 10 locations for fishing in Delaware.
 All of these locations are bursting with many different species of local fish sure to guarantee you a memorable fishing trip.

 1. Killens Pond